saeedaFatimah/Portfolio/README.md

-# Saeeda Fatimah's Data Science Portfolio
+# Saeeda Ramzan's Data Science Portfolio

 I am a certified Data Scientist with a robust background in Software Quality Assurance (SQA) and a strong passion for data science.
 With a BS in Software Engineering from the Virtual University of Pakistan and a Professional Data Analyst Certification from Karachi.AI, I have developed a comprehensive skill set in both quality assurance and data analysis.